RetroDECK/ES-DE/USERGUIDE-DEV.md

 With this option enabled, videos with lower frame rates than 60 FPS, such as 24 and 30 will get upscaled to 60 FPS.
 This results in slightly smoother playback for some videos.
 There is a small performance hit from this option, so on weaker machines it may be necessary to disable it for fluent video playback.
 This setting has no effect when using the VLC video player.
 If the VLC video player is not included in the ES-DE build, the "(FFmpeg)" text is omitted from the setting name.

-**Per game launch command override**
+**Enable alternative emulators per game**

-If enabled, you can override the launch command defined in es_systems.xml on a per-game basis using the metadata editor.
-It's only recommended to disable this option for testing purposes, such as when a game won't start and you're unsure if it's your custom launch command that causes the problem.
+If enabled, you will be able to select alternative emulators per game using the metadata editor.
+It's only recommended to disable this option for testing purposes.

 **Show hidden files and folders (requires restart)**